 Ask your GP for an open referral

 If your GP recommends you see a specialist, tell them that you want to go private and ask for an open referral (an open referral is where your GP states that treatment is necessary and which type of specialist you require that treatment from, but they do not specify the specialist's name).
-This means our Fast track Appointments service can help you find a suitable specialist and make a convenient appointment for you.
+This means our appointment booking service can help you find a suitable specialist and make a convenient consultation for you.
+(Your consultation will be covered if you include an Outpatient option with your plan).

 Call us before you see the specialist/start any treatment